TWEBBLE/inspirational_kanye/README.md

 The pipelines depends on a warehouse, create that with the following code:

     CREATE OR REPLACE WAREHOUSE CI_CD WITH WAREHOUSE_SIZE ='X-SMALL';

+### Region

+Note: your region may include additional identifier, for example the following two regions are valid:

+    SNOWFLAKE_REGION = eu-west-2.aws

+and

+    SNOWFLAKE_REGION = eu-west-1